biomassives/peacewater_website/about.md

     weight: 2

 ---
-To get started,  water systems focused clinics are encouraged to fill out our [Peacewater Project Form](https://forms.gle/rbGk6mrqokPgDYqz6 "Peacewater Project Form").
+To get started,  water systems focused clinics are encouraged to fill out our [Peacewater Project Form](https://forms.gle/rbGk6mrqokPgDYqz6 "Peacewater Project Form")

+Preliminary meetings are usually between a Peacewater volunteer the local project lead or 'water champion".

+Project researchers and informal research volunteers are notified of your project type and context.
+New links are added to your project report specific to your context, location, level of funding, and project's unique aspects.